ezell38/NotSoBasicArduino/README.md

 }

 ```
-Talk about how the code works, here....
+I used the void functions to wrap all of the necessary code into one void loop function.

 ### Evidence
 https://create.arduino.cc/editor/ezell38/ee2733bd-ac8c-49ce-8c87-5278d0f3fe3d